-When it comes to seafood, nothing is more luxurious than sweet and buttery lobster.
-Even though lobster is pricey, there's no need to be intimidated by this seafood because learning how to cook lobster tail is actually pretty simple — and far less messy than cooking a whole lobster.
-It's also less expensive than purchasing the whole crustacean, especially when buying frozen lobster tails.
+When it comes to seafood, nothing is more luxurious than lobster.
+Even though this shellfish is pricey, there's no need to be intimidated because learning how to cook lobster tail is actually pretty simple — and far less messy than cooking a whole lobster.
+It's also less expensive than purchasing the whole crustacean, especially if you buy frozen lobster tails.

 According to Walsh, these are the absolute best ways to cook lobster tail.

 Preheat the oven to 425 degrees.
 Using kitchen scissors, cut the outer shell down the middle.
 This will allow the shell to open up.
 Using your palms, spread open the shell until you expose the beautiful, white meat of the lobster tail.
 Using a sharp knife, make a slit in the tail meat and fill the opening with lemon slices, fresh thyme and butter (which will keep the meat from drying out).
 Top the tail with a sprinkling of breadcrumbs, if desired.
 Roast the tails in the oven for about 12-15 minutes.
 The roasted lobster tail is done when an instant-read thermometer registers 140 degrees when inserted into the middle of the tail.

 Using kitchen scissors, cut the outer shell down the middle and spread open the shell until the meat is completely exposed.
 Make a slit in the tail meat and fill the opening with a bit of butter to protect the meat.
 Broil for 5 to 6 minutes.
 The tail is done when an instant-read thermometer inserted registers 140 degrees.

 - 3. Grilled lobster tail